fieldtrip/website/example/fittemplate.md

     template = ft_read_headmodel('standard_bem.mat');
     template = ft_convert_units(template, 'mm');

 Note that the template head model contains three surfaces describing the three compartments of scalp, skull and brain.
+Furthermore, it descibes the conductivities and the BEM system matrix, computed with dipoli.
+Here is how the complete structure looks like

+    template =
+      struct with fields:

+         bnd: [1×3 struct]
+        cond: [0.3300 0.0041 0.3300]
+         mat: [3000×3000 double]
+        type: 'dipoli'
+        unit: 'mm'

 ## Coregistration